 - 1. A Public Services Commission is hereby established. - 2.
-The Commission shall consist of three members, who shall be appointed for a term of five years by the Head of State, acting with, and in accordance with, the advice of the National Executive Council given after consultation with any appropriate Permanent Parliamentary Committee. - 3.
+The Commission shall consist of three members who shall be appointed for a term of five years by the Head of State, acting with, and in accordance with, the advice of a Public Services Commission Appointments Committee consisting of - a. the Prime Minister, who shall be Chairman; and - b. the Chief Justice; and - c. the Leader of the Opposition; and - d. the Chairman of the appropriate Permanent Parliamentary Committee, or, the Chairman is not a member of the Parliament who is recognized by the Parliament as being generally committed to support the Government in the Parliament, the Deputy Chairman of that Committee; and - e. the Chief Ombudsman. - 2A.
+The Head of State, acting with, and in accordance with, the advice of the Public Services Commission Appointments Committee, shall appoint one of the members of the Public Services Commission to be Chairman of the Public Services Commission. - 3.
 All of the members of the Commission must be citizens who have gained substantial experience in the Public Service. - 4.
-Subject to this Constitution, an Act of the Parliament shall make provision for and in respect of the appointment and the conditions of employment of the members of the Commission, and for and in respect of its constitution, powers and procedures.
+Subject to this Constitution, an Act of the Parliament shall make provision for and in respect of acting appointments and conditions of employment of the Chairman and members of the Commission, and for and in respect of its constitution, powers and procedures.